 Here you will find tabs relating to all of the attributes held within the ArchiCAD file you have open.
-(Layers, Pen Sets, Line Types, Fill Types, Materials etc..)
+(Layers, Pen Sets, Line Types, Fill Types, Surfaces etc..)

 To save an attribute or multiple attributes out of the file for use in another you will need to organize the attributes you want to save.

-Using an example, we might have made a material which we put a lot of time into and renders very well, however, it is currently only in the file we created it in.
-Ideally we would have that material ready to go in our Office template so whenever we started a job we had the material there for use.
+Using an example, we might have made a Surface material which we put a lot of time into and renders very well, however, it is currently only in the file we created it in.
+Ideally we would have that Surface material ready to go in our Office template so whenever we started a job we had it there for use.

-To do this you need to go to the Material tab, select your material from the left hand column and choose Append, which will transfer it into the right hand column.
+To do this you need to go to the Surface tab, select your Surface material from the left hand column and choose Append, which will transfer it into the right hand column.
 You can now choose Save As and save the file externally.